tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 If further updates or duplicate submissions are transmitted to PACT after the risk mitigation code is sent, additional response messages will be sent indicating that a continued “hold” exists until the email response is received and evaluated.
 If the email response is satisfactory, the PACT representative will respond with a confirmation email and a system-generated message transmission is sent to release the “hold”.
 All subsequent transmissions will be marked with an SF or CO status, depending on the response message format.

-If multiple supply-chain participants have previously sent PACT a message about this specific shipment, all associated contacts will be notified (status messages and emails), <span class="mark">including those associated with the master air waybill if the RFI/RFS/DNL is issued in reference to a house waybill.
-The reference to the house waybill number will be included in the Associated Reference Document field as well as the subject of the email.</span>
+If multiple supply-chain participants have previously sent PACT a message about this specific shipment, all associated contacts will be notified (status messages and emails), including those associated with the master air waybill if the RFI/RFS/DNL is issued in reference to a house waybill.
+The reference to the house waybill number will be included in the Associated Reference Document field as well as the subject of the email.

 **Note**: Until the “hold” is removed, the air carrier is prohibited from transporting the cargo to Canada.

-# <a name="pact-message-specifications"></a>PACT Message Specifications
+# PACT Message Specifications

-## <a name="message-formats"></a>Message Formats
+## Message Formats

 The PACT system sends and receives messages using Cargo-XML and CAMIR/C-IMP message formats.
 Support for these message types can be found at: